jonescompneurolab/hnn-core/doc/roadmap.rst

 to an ERP.
 New methods have been recently developed that apply a machine learning approach to parameter estimation, namely Sequential Neural Parameter Estimation (SNPE) (Gonçalves et al BioRxiv 2019:838383).
-We will adapt this method for parameter estimation  to work with HNN-core, enabling estimation of a distribution of parameters that could account for recorded data, and then integrate it into the HNN-GUI with example tutorials for the following tasks:
+We will adapt this method for parameter estimation to work with HNN-core, enabling estimation of a distribution of parameters that could account for empirical data, and then integrate it into the HNN-GUI with example tutorials for the following tasks:

 - Move current ERP parameter estimation code from HNN into ``hnn_core.analysis`` module.
 - Develop code for SNPE parameter estimation and visualization in ``hnn_core.analysis``.
 - Develop functions in HNN-GUI to enable SNPE estimation in the GUI.

-Milestone here: new HNN release

 Different Cortical Model Template Choices
 -----------------------------------------
 HNN is distributed with a cortical column model template that represents generalizable features of cortical circuitry based on prior studies.
-Updates to this model are being made by the HNN team including a model with improved pyramidal neuron calcium dynamics, and an updated inhibitory connectivity architecture.
+Updates to this model are being made by the HNN team including a model with alternate pyramidal neuron calcium dynamics, and an updated inhibitory connectivity architecture.
 We will expand HNN to enable a choice of template models and updated tutorials, beginning with those developed by the HNN team and ultimately expanding to model development in other platforms (e.g. NetPyNE), see 5-year plan.

-- Develop a new cortical column template model with improved pyramidal neuron calcium dynamics as part of the  ``hnn_core.simulator`` module.
+- Develop new cortical column template models with pyramidal neuron calcium dynamics, and with updated inhibitory connectivity, as part of the  ``hnn_core.simulator`` module.
 - Develop function in HNN-GUI to choose among different template models in the GUI

-Milestone here: new HNN release
+See `gh-111`_ for more discussions.

 API and Tutorial development
 ----------------------------